 Note that you have to load a bolt into the sabot first (it has an Ammo score, see ?).
 That takes a full Phase during which no Auto or Dice Actions can be taken.
 Then you shoot normally – and since the sabot isn’t an arrow, any Lightning Release Schtick won’t apply.

 Applied archery 101

-The Lightning Release Schtick (see our Schticks document) is thus critical to combat archery.
+The Lightning Release Schtick (see the Schticks document) is thus critical to combat archery.
 It is what separates heroic archers from guys with a bow.

 Can Be Fired From Horseback Advantage

-Most bows cannot be fired from horseback, so those that can have an Advantage.
+Most bows in Western fiction cannot be fired from horseback, so those that can have an Advantage.